INSIDE: The 7 Best Solutions & Toddler Wrist Strap strategies to save your sanity when traveling with kids.

 He did just that.

-7 Child ID strategies to prevent losing your children when travelling out and about
+7 Child ID strategies to prevent losing your children when traveling out and about

 I don’t always have access to a ready-made toddler wrist band like the one we used at the EKKA, so we’ve found or come up with a bunch of other strategies to use.